-IMPORTANT: DO NOT add makeup oil until the oil level is BELOW the ADD mark on dipstick.
-John Deere ENGINE BREAK-IN OIL (TY22041) should be used to make up any oil consumed during the break-in period.
+IMPORTANT: Do not add makeup oil until the level is BELOW the ADD mark or lower arrow on dipstick.
+If make-up oil is required during the break-in period, an additional 100 hour break-in period is required.
+John Deere Engine Break-In Oil (TY22041) should be used to make up any oil consumed during the break-in period.